What are zimmer frames and rollators?

 Three and four-wheeled rollators

-Any walker that only has wheels (as opposed to the two wheels/two ferrules option described above) is known as a rollator.
+A walker that only has wheels is usually known as a rollator.
 They generally come with three or four wheels and are more suited to getting around outside the home.

 Rollators have air-filled tyres and are easier to manoeuvre than two-wheeled walkers.
 Some models also have an integrated seat and shopping basket.